BlackRock Throgmorton Trust

 As has been made apparent by the other sections of the note, THRG is ostensibly a growth-focused strategy, albeit one tempered by a focus on high-quality business.
 This means that THRG’s performance has demonstrated a profile that one would expect from a growth-equity strategy: impressive long-term returns which are coupled with heightened volatility and greater market sensitivity, as well as being disproportionately affected by the 2022 market selloff.
 Whilst Dan has been involved in the running of THRG since March 2015, he has only acted as lead manager since 12 February 2018.
 Since taking over as manager THRG has generated a NAV total return of 14.0% and share price return of 29.2%, compared to a 2.6% return for the benchmark.

 The potential behind Dan’s process is, in our view, made clear by the five-year performance of the strategy, which has handily outperformed the wider peer group returns as well as that of its benchmark.
-We note that THRG’s return has been enhanced by Dan’s ability to short companies, something which has obviously been a benefit for the trust given the setbacks seen in markets this year.
+We note that THRG’s return has been enhanced by Dan’s ability to short companies, something which has obviously been a benefit for the trust given the current market drawdowns.

 However, given the high valuations that THRG’s holdings trade at, the trust has been unable to avoid being swept up in the wider market selloff year-to-date, with THRG having substantially underperformed over 2022.
 The start of 2022 marked the period in which the current bear market began, with its impact being reflected in both the one-year and six-month performance figures for THRG – a result of rising global inflation and interest rate expectations (the bane of growth investing).
 However, the fall in the underlying share prices of Dan’s companies has not come with a deterioration in their long-term outlooks or fundamental strength, in Dan’s view.
 This means that for investors who are of a similar, long-term growth-orientated mindset, today’s markets are an even more attractive time to buy into growth stocks, given the fact that their investment theses are largely unchanged.